Utility-gang/zerosum/README.md

-# zerosum
+# ZeroSum

-zerosum is a platform to invest with the goal of losing all of your starting funds.
+ZeroSum is a trading platform with the goal of losing all of your starting funds.

-It contains a fixed collection of stocks, that we choose, and you have to invest your fake money into those.
+It contains a fixed collection of stocks, and you have to invest your fake money into those.
 The stocks are updated live, and you can buy/sell them from each stock's page.
+Your available cash will be updated accordingly.

-When you buy, it will be added to your portfolio.
+When you buy stock units, they will be added to your portfolio.

 On each stock page, there is a graph of the live stock price.
 We only store very recent events, because we intentionally designed this app for high-frequency